grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 `insecure_skip_verify` | `bool` | Disables validation of the server certificate. | | no
 `min_version` | `string` | Minimum acceptable TLS version. | | no

-When `min_version` is not provided, the minumum acceptable TLS version is inherited from Go's default minimum version, TLS 1.2.
+When `min_version` is not provided, the minimum acceptable TLS version is inherited from Go's default minimum version, TLS 1.2.
 If `min_version` is provided, it must be set to one of the following strings: